Dayton Dog Bite Lawyer

 As the victim of the dog bite, you have the right to choose whether you want to file your lawsuit on a strict liability basis or on a negligence basis.
 If you choose the strict liability option, you do not have to prove that the owner acted in negligence and all you need to prove is that you meet the criteria in the Dog Bite Statute.
 However, you cannot collect punitive damages for your injuries.

 If you choose the negligence option, you will have to prove that the dog’s owner acted in a negligent manner and caused your injury.
 This type of lawsuit is often more complex to prove, but an attorney from Elk & Elk can assist you with building your case.
-To successfully prove a negligence-based dog bite lawsuit, you will have to satisfy the following elements.
+To successfully prove a negligence-based dog bite lawsuit in Dayton, you will have to satisfy the following elements.

 - The dog owner owed a duty to control his or her dog.